Bartlesville Radio » News » Council May Set Election Date for Renewal of Sales Tax

 Council May Set Election Date for Renewal of Sales Tax

 The Bartlesville Development Authority (BDA) approved to send a request to the City Council to set an election date for the renewal of the quarter-cent Economic Development Sales Tax for Tuesday, April 6th.
+The BDA met on Wednesday morning.

 BDA President David Wood said there is a sunset on the sales tax every five years.
 Wood said the tax was originally approved in the mid-1980's.
 He said the tax has been renewed every five years since, with the last two tax renewal elections receiving a 70-percent approval rate.